Taim974-H/MADE-project-at12uryb/project/project-plan.md

 * Data URL: https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/EDGAR/datasets/v61_AP/NMVOC/v61_AP_NMVOC_1970_2018b.zip
 * Data Type: xlsx

-This dataset is part of a larget dataset, EDGARv6.1.
+This dataset is part of a larger dataset, EDGARv6.1.
 The study focuses on NMVOC emission time series (1970-2018) by sector and country and the data provided in an overview table (.xls).
+Emission country totals are expressed in kt substance/year and the IPCC 1996 and 2006 codes are used for specification of the sectors.

 ## Work Packages